Beskamir/beskamir.github.io/_projects_page/2018-08-20-2018-medical-research.md

   toc: true
 ---

-Used machine learning to automatically landmark 3D face scans for medical purposes
+Used machine learning to automatically landmark 3D face scans for medical purposes.

 <!--more-->